 “These are challenging and noble goals adopted by nearly every country on earth,” Tegmark says.
 “Artificial intelligence can help us attain these sustainability goals better and faster.
 As we continue toward AGI and beyond, let’s not just aim toward them by 2030, let’s accomplish all of them and raise our ambition to go beyond them.”

-As a company, Dynatrace and its causation-based Davis AI is building this future for our customers by delivering our vision of a world where software works perfectly.
+As a company, Dynatrace and its causation-based Davis AI are building this future for customers by delivering the vision of a world where software works perfectly.

 For the 30,000 AI game-changers and technologists attending Dynatrace Perform across the world, Professor Tegmark gave an assignment.
 “Be proactive.
 Think in advance about how to steer technology and where you want to go with it.
 We will be the masters of our own destiny by actually building it.”